 - Children attend a transition session in July where they spend time with their new class teacher.

-- Additional visits are also arranged for pupils who need extra time in their new school.
+- Additional visits and/or meetings are also arranged for pupils who need extra time in their new school.

 - Secondary school staff visit pupils prior to them joining their new school.

-- Our school SENCo liaises with the SENCo from the secondary schools to pass on information regarding SEND pupils.
+- Our school INCo liaises with the INCo from the secondary schools to pass on information regarding SEND pupils.

-- Where a pupil may have more specialised needs, a separate meeting may be arranged with the school SENCo, the secondary school SENCo, the parents/carers and where appropriate the pupil.
+- Where a pupil may have more specialised needs, a separate meeting may be arranged with the school INCo, the secondary school INCo, the parents/carers and where appropriate the pupil.

 How are the school’s resources allocated and matched to children’s special educational needs?